cekit/cekit/docs/descriptor/includes/image/osbs.rst

 ^^^^^^^^^^^^^^^^^

 The ``gating.yaml`` file is used within the Container Verification Pipeline (CVP).
 Both live within the dist-git repository next to the Dockerfile.
-The configuration within CEKit is very similar to :ref:`OSBS configuration <descriptor/image:OSBS configuration>`
+The configuration within CEKit is very similar to :ref:`OSBS Configuration <descriptor/image:OSBS configuration>`

 Due to the CVP definition including custom tags embedded definitions are not supported ; instead the ``gating_file`` key should be used to specify the file to include.